2nd Annual VIRTUAL Women in STEAM Conference

 Submit a Proposal

 The Women in STEAM conference (formerly Women in Data + Science) aims to broaden the impact and exposure of women in science, technology, engineering, arts, and mathematics fields by creating a community that educates, empowers, and inspires.
 This conference is unique in that it is not solely focused on exploring technical know-how, but it also examines the myriad ways in which women can support one another to increase representation in historically male-dominated fields.
-The conference is now two days.
-The first day will be a traditional adult-oriented conference, with workshops continuing day two.
-The second day is dedicated to inspiring girls (ages 8 to 18) to explore STEAM careers.
-Through interactive workshops, we will show girls that they belong everywhere, and there is nothing they cannot do or explore.
+This event is free and open to the public; however, registration is required for access to the platform.

 The second annual interdisciplinary conference emphasizes building and practicing new skills for success in school, work, and life.
 Succeeding in STEAM requires more than technical knowledge to complete your daily tasks; you must also possess the power-skills essential for landing the job, navigating workplace culture, and advocating for yourself.
 In fields where women are underrepresented, balancing technical acumen with interpersonal skills and self-confidence is vital to eliminating gendered barriers to workplace excellence.
 At the Women in STEAM Conference, you will discover new ways to conquer challenges by learning from the experiences of others.